forcedotcom/sfdx-scanner/messages/run-common.md

 # flags.projectdirDescription

 Provides the relative or absolute root project directory used to set the context for Graph Engine's analysis.
 Project directory must be a path, not a glob.
-Specify multiple values as a comma-separated list.
-If --projectdir is not specified, a default value will be calculated to be a directory containing all of the target files.
+If --projectdir is not specified, a default value will be calculated to be a directory containing all the target files.

 # flags.sevthresholdSummary